 Ferrara’s direction is quite good, whether handling the effects sequences or directing his actors.
 As none are stars-that-must-prevail, we’re convinced right from the start that things will not end well.
 Frightened soldiers, concerned officers, hipster friends, beloved family members — all are replaced by the alien duplicates.
 Ferrara plays the story very straight, and doesn’t use much screen time to bring us closer to the characters.
 Steve and Carol play a little matrimonial footsie in bed, Marti and her new pilot friend have a nice little exchange that leads to a kiss, and that’s about it.
 Body Snatchers doesn’t go overboard with exploitative content.
 It avoids lame gunfights and its explosive climax is properly motivated.
 And the emphasis on human bodies in transformation makes the nude scenes with Gabrielle Anwar and Meg Tilly’s body double very appropriate.
 Don’t worry mother, she was naked but it was only because she was growing into a duplicate of herself, you know, a biological cloning situation.
 It didn’t inspire a single impure thought.

-The Army base is so swift that we wonder what will happen next.
+The takeover of the Army base is so swift that we wonder what will happen next.
 As discussed at the conclusion of Carpenter’s The Thing, when everybody is a Pod, the aliens will no longer need to ‘pretend’ to be human.
 Will this ‘copycat’ alien life form just go through the same motions as humanity, only with less emotionalism?
 We don’t know if they even procreate like we do, or if they are immortal, or if they will just die out.
 A mass colony doesn’t need so many redundant ‘worker bees,’ so is there a hive organization that will cull the herd?
 They will no longer need armies, that’s for sure.
 As the Pods claim to not have basic human ambitions or desires, we have no idea what they will be up to, post victory.
 These Vegetable People now have the bodies of humans and live in our world, but they show no interest in the delight of being human.
 I should think that this Body Snatchers concept is more than ready to proceed to the next level.
 No more remakes, please.
 Next time out let’s see a conceptual sequel.

 I guess it’s worth mentioning another unofficial remake, 1962’s The Day Mars Invaded Earth, which shows the duplication of a single family without an icky biological in-between stage.
 There was yet another official remake, 2007’s The Invasion but I haven’t seen it.
 I have imagined a triple bill, with The Invasion, Of The and Body Snatchers on the same bill, but that can’t happen until somebody makes a movie called Of The.